Car hits tree, driver suffers serious injuries at Boulder Highway apartment complex

 The 47-year-old man was driving his 2005 Saturn Vue south through the east parking lot at Boulder Palms, a senior living complex, when he lost control of the car.
 The release said he slowly went southeast and off the payment before jumping the curb, driving through some landscaping and crashing into a medium-size tree.

-He was taken to Sunrise Hospital.
+He was taken to Sunrise Hospital and Medical Center.
 No other cars were involved in the crash.

 Contact Mike Shoro at mshoro@reviewjournal.com.
 Follow @mike_shoro on Twitter.